torbsd/torbsd.github.io/blog.md

 obfs4proxy is the [most common pluggable transport](https://torbsd.github.io/oostats/bridges-trans-count.txt) offered by Tor to evade censorship.

-Until recently, obfs4proxy wasn't in any of the BSD port systems.
-During the recent past, that changed.
+obfs4proxy wasn't in any of the BSD port systems until now.

 * net/obfs4proxy is now in the -current OpenBSD ports tree, and will be in the 6.2 -stable release ports for November 1